 Hello There!
 If you remember a couple of months back we started a series regarding the Google Cloud Connectors Suite.
-In the first post we introduced the suite, took a look at how to install the connectors in Studio and built a very simple yet cool iApp that takes contacts from a Google Spreadsheet and turns them into Salesforce contacts, Google Contacts, Google Calendar Events and Tasks.
-Then on the second post we gave some quick code examples of common usage on the connectors.
+In the first post we introduced the suite, took a look at how to install the connectors in Studio and built a very simple yet cool iApp that takes contacts from a Google Spreadsheet and turns them into Salesforce contacts, Google Contacts,

 Google Apps offers a cloud alternative to many of the office products.
 If you have a Gmail account then you have Google Apps including Spreadsheets, Docs, Presentations, Contacts, Calendars and Tasks.
 Of course Google Apps have APIS and of course we have the connectors to make it easy to connect Google Apps and your applications together.
 Lets get the connectors and then take a look at what you can do.

 Mark Zuckerberg once said: “How can you connect the world if you leave out China”.
 Well, I now at this moment say: “How can you connect the cloud if you leave out Google.”
 I know I don’t have his net worth, but I have a point nevertheless.
 The reality is that Google has done a great job building a Gazillion of different and very cool APIs, and you’d be right to feel that it’s hard to keep their pace.
-To help you with that is that we proudly present to you the first release of the Google Cloud Connectors Suite.

 Most people who ever worked in real-world data integration projects agree that at some point custom code becomes necessary.
 Pre-fabricated connectors, filter and pipeline logic can only go so far.
 And to top it off, using those pre-fabricated integration logic components often becomes cumbersome for anything but the most trivial data integration and processing tasks.